COVID-19 Pandemic Strains Maryland Groups Helping Homeless

 Gov. Larry Hogan, R, this week announced increased restrictions in the state for some businesses as the virus has spiked in recent days.

-In 2019, the National Alliance to End Homelessness reported that 6,561 people were homeless on any given night across the United States.
+In 2019, the National Alliance to End Homelessness reported that 6,561 people were homeless on any given night across Maryland.
 Seventeen out of 10,000 people were homeless one night in January of 2019 in the United States, according to the Aspen Institute.

 The Aspen Institute estimated in August that 30 million to 40 million people could be at risk for eviction in the next few months.